Tricortone Ointment is a brand of medicine containing the active ingredient triamcinolone acetonide (corticosteroids for the skin (topical)).

 Keep this leaflet with your medicine.
 You may need to read it again.

-TRICORTONE is a type of cortisone and belongs to the group of medicines called corticosteroids.
+Tricortone contains the active ingredient triamcinolone acetonide (a type of cortisone) and belongs to the group of medicines called corticosteroids.
 It is available as both a cream and an ointment.

 - psoriasis (a stubborn skin disorder with raised, rough, reddened areas covered with dry, fine silvery scales)